tcbrowne/Generating_Journals/README.md

 # Generating Journals

-Objective: randomly generate a sample of journals for testing of accounting / audit related scripts
+Objective: randomly generate a sample of journals for testing of accounting / audit related scripts (utilizes the double-entry system)

 The current focus of the script is around four different types of A/R related entries:
 - Invoicing